ahn/vaadin-aceeditor/README.md

 From version 0.7.0 onwards this add-on requires Vaadin 7.
 The earlier Vaadin 6 version most likely won't be maintained any more.
 The new Vaadin 7 version is somewhat changed from the earlier version.
 Some things are still missing but hopefully will be implemented at some point.

+This add-on is still in an experimental phase, interfaces etc. are subject to change.

 ## Demo

 [Online demo of Vaadin AceEditor](http://antti.virtuallypreinstalled.com/aceeditor/).
 The source code of the demo available [here](https://github.com/ahn/vaadin-aceeditor/tree/master/aceeditor-demo).